windstep/MediaWikiEveSso/README.md

 # MediaWiki OAuth2 Client
 MediaWiki implementation of the PHP League's [OAuth2 Client](https://github.com/thephpleague/oauth2-client), to allow MediaWiki to act as a client to any OAuth2 server.
 Currently maintained by [Schine GmbH](https://www.star-made.org/).

+Requires MediaWiki 1.25+.

 ## Installation

 Clone this repo into the extension directory.
-In the cloned directory, run 'git submodule init' to initialize the local configuration file, followed by 'git submodule update' to fetch all data from the OAuth2 client library.
+In the cloned directory, run 'git submodule update --init' to initialize the local configuration file and fetch all data from the OAuth2 client library.

 Finally, run [composer](https://getcomposer.org/) in /vendors/oauth2-client to install the library dependency.